UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

   In [24]: d
   Out[24]: {}

-note that it's the last item, so not completely arbitrary.
+Note that it's the "last" item in the dict, so not completely arbitrary.

 ``setdefault``
 --------------